-\textbf{Learning in the Wavelet Domain.} Learning in the wavelet domain has the advantage of explicitly dealing with signals in different frequency sub-bands, and it has been applied to some high-level vision and low-level vision problems, such as classification~\cite{li2020wavelet, williams2018wavelet, ji2012wavelet,cid20173d}, style transfer~\cite{yoo2019photorealistic}, video watermarker~\cite{7563387,9464308}, image denoising \cite{abdelhamed2020ntire,remenyi2014image,ho2012wavelet}, image demoireing \cite{liu2020wavelet}, image deblurring~\cite{7467543}, image/video compression~\cite{suzuki2019wavelet,haghighat2019illumination,9144534}, network compression~\cite{gueguen2018faster}, and super-resolution~\cite{huang2017wavelet, liu2018multi}, etc. One of the classical image denoising approach is through image shrinkage \cite{donoho1995noising}, where the noisy image is decomposed into low and high-frequency components and then thresholding is applied to the high-frequency coefficients to remove high-frequency noise.
-For image super-resolution \cite{robinson2010efficient}, the classical approaches are to estimate or interpolate the coefficients of wavelet sub-bands for refining image details.
+Learning in the wavelet domain has the advantage of explicitly dealing with signals in different frequency sub-bands, and it has been applied to some high-level vision and low-level vision problems, such as classification~\citep{li2020wavelet, williams2018wavelet, ji2012wavelet,cid20173d}, style transfer~\citep{yoo2019photorealistic}, video watermarker~\citep{7563387,9464308}, image denoising \citep{abdelhamed2020ntire,remenyi2014image,ho2012wavelet}, image demoireing \citep{liu2020wavelet}, image deblurring~\citep{7467543}, image/video compression~\citep{suzuki2019wavelet,haghighat2019illumination,9144534}, network compression~\citep{gueguen2018faster}, and super-resolution~\citep{huang2017wavelet, liu2018multi}, etc. One of the classical image denoising approach is through image shrinkage \citep{donoho1995noising}, where the noisy image is decomposed into low and high-frequency components and then thresholding is applied to the high-frequency coefficients to remove high-frequency noise.
+For image super-resolution \citep{robinson2010efficient}, the classical approaches are to estimate or interpolate the coefficients of wavelet sub-bands for refining image details.
 Recently, DWT has also been applied in deep learning-based image denoising.
-The winner of the NTIRE 2020 Denoising Challenge \cite{abdelhamed2020ntire} proposes a multi-level wavelet ResNet for image denoising, where DWT and IDWT are used for downsampling and upsampling.
-Guo \textit{et al.}~\cite{guo2017deep} propose a deep wavelet super-resolution model to recover the residuals of wavelet coefficients of the low resolution image.
-Bae \textit{et al.}~\cite{bae2017beyond} present a wavelet residual network for image denoising and image super-resolution.
-Both \cite{guo2017deep} and \cite{bae2017beyond} only use one level wavelet transformatiom.
-Liu \textit{et al.}~\cite{liu2020wavelet} develop WDNet for image demoireing working directly in the wavelet domain.
-Liu \textit{et al.}~\cite{liu2018multi} propose a multi-level wavelet-CNN that shows good performance on several image restoration tasks.
+The winner of the NTIRE 2020 Denoising Challenge \citep{abdelhamed2020ntire} proposes a multi-level wavelet ResNet for image denoising, where DWT and IDWT are used for downsampling and upsampling. ~\citet{guo2017deep} propose a deep wavelet super-resolution model to recover the residuals of wavelet coefficients of the low resolution image. ~\citet{bae2017beyond} present a wavelet residual network for image denoising and image super-resolution.
+Both \citet{guo2017deep} and \citet{bae2017beyond} only use one level wavelet transformatiom. ~\citet{liu2020wavelet} develop WDNet for image demoireing working directly in the wavelet domain. ~\citet{liu2018multi} propose a multi-level wavelet-CNN that shows good performance on several image restoration tasks.

-As far as we know, DWT has not been applied to HDR imaging.
-We observe that in HDR imaging, ghosting artifacts caused by large foreground motion are of low-frequency, while the details are of high-frequency.
-We demonstrate that it is beneficial to treat them separately, and explore the advantages in the wavelet domain.